The Scalability Problem

 Blog post, 2023

 .
-Path patching extends the analysis from components to connections [2]Towards Automated Circuit Discovery for Mechanistic Interpretability
+Path patching asks which connections carry an effect between components [2]Towards Automated Circuit Discovery for Mechanistic Interpretability

 Conmy, A., Mavor-Parker, A. N., Lynch, A., et al.